Holo-Host/holoports-monitor/README.md

 # test-holoports-monitor
 Script for monitoring status of holoports connected to zerotier network `93afae5963c547f1`.

-Reads list of holoports from `host_statistics.performance_summary` collection of mongoDB and stores status call outcome in `host_statistics.test_holoports_status`:
+Reads list of holoports from `host_statistics.performance_summary` collection of mongoDB and stores status call outcome in `host_statistics.holoports_status`:

 ```json
 {